 Any degree program within the Graduate School is a full-time program.
-Students are expected to attend all lectures and other scheduled academic seminars.
+Students are expected to attend all lectures and other scheduled academic seminars as grading and attendance is based on participation in the course and discussions.
 Any student who will not be in attendance for a lecture or academic seminar must contact the Registrar to request an approved absence prior to the start of the class.
 The Registrar will send out notification of an approved absence to the appropriate staff and faculty.
 In general, lectures and seminar will be recorded.
 Unapproved absences will be reviewed by the Dean of the Graduate School and the student may be subject to disciplinary action.
 Attendance will be monitored and excessive absences or late arrivals, as determined by the Dean based on accepted academic standards, may be grounds for dismissal from the program.
+Any terminated student may apply for readmission in the upcoming admission cycle.